Bring your binoculars for the Big Five

 With your eyes suitable feasted, you’ll return to the ground to satisfy your stomach.
 And not just any old grub, this fancy breakfast comes with bubbles.
 You’ll even be awarded with a balloon flight certificate.
 You know, just in case your Facebook status update and Instagram uploads weren’t proof enough for your friends and family back home.

-To embark on this incredible safari experience, simply opt to add a ‘Once in a Lifetime’ pack to your tour of Tanzania.
+To embark on this incredible safari experience, simply opt to add a ‘Once in a Lifetime’ pack to your holiday in Tanzania.

 Where to stay in Serengeti